Top Navigation

 Additional Information:

 Richard Shorrock was the son of William and Nancy Shorrock, née Wightman and brother of Lieutenant James Shorrock (q.v.).
 Their father was born at Withnell, Lancashire and mother at Dalehead near Slaidburn, Yorkshire.
-Richard and James were brothers-in-law of Private Harry Ellis (681114) (q.v.).
+Richard and James's sister, Jane Ann, was married to Private Harry Ellis (681114) (q.v.).

 1901 Hellifield, Yorkshire Census: 6, Lancashire & Yorkshire Terrace - Richard Shorrock, aged 6 years, born Hellifield, son of William and Nancy Shorrock.